AlexTuTruong/i-sell-nails/README.md

 ## Description:

-I sell nails is a project I started inspired by [I-Sell-Hammers](https://github.com/tarang5757/I-Sell-Hammers).
+I sell nails is a project I started inspired/suggested by a friend so I can get more full stack experience.

 I wanted to have more experience writing full stack applications so I sell nails